 - Perform a search on the company name.

-- If you are being approached by a company claiming to be regulated and you find it that it isn’t, please flag it to the relevant authority, using the links below.
+- If you are being approached by a company claiming to be regulated and find that it isn’t, please flag it to the relevant authority using the links below.

-Tips For Tesing A Broker You Want To Use.
+5 Tips For Testing A Broker You Want To Use.

 - After opening an account, you must verify your identification.
-If they do not ask for a copy of your ID / Passport and a recent utility bill, this is a red flag.
+This is a red flag if they do not request a copy of your ID / Passport and a recent utility bill.

-- Make a few test trades, understand how the commissions/spread, leverage works.
+- Make a few test trades to understand how the commissions/spread leverage works.

 - Try to withdraw your money to test the process.
-You must use the same account or card as you used in depositing the money, they cannot refund to another location, this is against anti money laundering legislation.
+You must use the same account or card you used to deposit the money; they cannot refund to another location; this is against anti-money laundering legislation.

-- Call customer support, or your acocunt representative and ask them some questions to see if they are responsive.
+- Call customer support or your account representative and ask them questions to see if they are responsive.

 If you are very happy with the service, leave them a positive rating.

-Following any recommendation, from any website or person is at your own risk, ensure to do your research before signing up with a broker.
+Following any recommendation from any website or person is at your own risk; do your research before signing up with a broker.